 - It has an extensive tax treaty network.

-- There are 146 authorised banks, of which 20 are domestic banks, 80 are foreign banks and 46 are branches of foreign banks.
+- There are 138 banks operating in Luxembourg, of which the vast majority are foreign-owned.
+Among these, 86 are incorporated under Luxembourg law and 46 are branches of foreign banks.

 - Seven of Luxembourg's largest banks take up 35% of total banking assets.
-The largest bank in terms of assets is Deutsche Bank, followed by foreign and foreign private banks and two domestic banks, Banque et Caisse d'Épargne de L'État (BCEE) and Banque Internationale à Luxembourg (BIL).
+The largest bank in terms of assets is Deutsche Bank, followed by Banque et Caisse d'Épargne de L'État (BCEE) and CACEIS Bank Luxembourg.

-- Luxembourg operates a universal banking system, and three of its largest banks are universal banks.
+- Luxembourg operates two types of banks: universal banks (the majority) and mortgage-bond banks.
+Three of its largest banks are universal banks.

 - Residents may hold foreign-exchange and domestic-currency accounts both domestically and overseas, whereby domestic-currency accounts are freely convertible to foreign currency.